canopas/khelo/README.md

 - **Performance Tracking**: Analyze player performance over time for informed decision-making.
 - **Team Statistics**: Gain insights into team performance through comprehensive statistical analysis and reporting.
 - **Toss Details**: Document toss results, including winning teams and choices, for improved match analysis.
+- **Tournament Feature**: Organize and track cricket tournaments with ease, right from the app.

 > **Note**: Khelo is currently in active development 🚧, with plans to introduce additional features soon!